rm511130/Tanzu-Workshop-TKGI/README.md

 curl 127.0.0.1:3000/40; echo
 exit
 ```
-- Back to the command prompt on your Ubuntu VM.
+- The `exit` command you just executed will bring you back to the command prompt on your Ubuntu VM.
 Let's check whether your service has been assigned a load balancer External-IP address, and whether the `pks resize` command from the previous lab has completed successfully.

 ```
 kubectl get service